 The monthly calendar is a vital building block of any planner.
 It is the foundation that makes both long-term and short-term planning a breeze.
 If you’d like to find out more about how I build my planners you can check out this post – Where Does Your Planner Start – for more insight into why I think all planners should include a monthly calendar of some sort.

-In the calendar galleries, I grouped the calendars by size and then start day.
-So the first two are the Sunday start 2023 Calendars, followed by the Monday start.
+In the calendar galleries, I grouped the calendars by size, then start day.
+So the first two are the Sunday start Undated Calendars, followed by the Monday start.

 Letter Size 2023 Calendars